ESIPFed/science-on-schema.org/guides/Dataset.md

 }
 </pre>

+#### Tier 3: Numeric values

-Other properties of schema:PropertyValue can add additional useful information about variables with measured numeric values:
+For variable with numeric measured values, other properties of schema:PropertyValue can add additional useful information:

 - [unitText](https://schema.org/unitText).
 A string that identifies a unit of measurement that applies to all values for this variable.
 - [unitCode](https://schema.org/unitCode).
 Value is expected to be TEXT or URL.
 We recommend providing an HTTP URI that identifies a unit of measure from a vocabulary accessible on the web.
 The QUDT unit vocabulary provides and extensive set of registered units of measure that can be used to populate the schema:unitCode property to specify the units of measure used to report datavalues when that is appropriate.